mayabrandi/clinical_EPPs/README.md

 **~/.clinical_eppsrc**

-This config file contains userinfo to give access to cgstats which contins information about demultiplexing data.
+This config file contains userinfo to give access to cgstats which contains information about demultiplexing data.
 The config is used by one of the scripts in the Clinical-Genomics/clinical_EPPs package; bcl2fastq.py

 Its content must look like this: